 You invite two potential suppliers to participate in the Business Model Mapping exercise.
 Both have suggested there is a high level of integration needed with the claims process, but that many other insurance companies have successfully outsourced procure-to-pay processing.
-Based on their experience, their view is that the supplier integration attribute should be High.
+Based on their experience, they think the supplier integration attribute should be High.